 The final judgment with respect to the inclusion of a film in the Documentaries section of the festival and inclusion in the National Documentary Competition is entered by the Turkish Cinema Advisory Committee and the festival directorate.
 The festival reserves the right to not disclose information regarding the selection of films.

 The President of the Jury is appointed by the Festival Directorate.
 The jury designates its own working system.
-Members of the jury should view the films in competition, the screening arrangement of which is determined by the Festival Directorate, within the duration of the Festival, in formal screenings in movie theatres or in private screenings, individually or collectively.
-The Festival Directorate keeps an observer with no voting rights at the decision-making session of the jury.
+Members of the jury should view the films in competition, the screening arrangement of which is determined by the Festival Directorate, within the duration of the Festival, in formal screenings or in private screenings in movie theatres, individually or collectively.
+The Festival Directorate keeps an observer with no voting rights at the deliberation session of the jury.
 The President of the Jury, before the decision is announced, submits to the Festival Directorate the minutes signed by all members.